App Maker CLI

 }

-Afterward, the command below needs to be run.
+Afterward, the following command needs to be run.

 $ app-maker project install